bestia-dev/deploying_rust_server_and_database/README.md

 I will create the container image with `buildah`.
 This is the podman utility for creating images.
 The binary executable file `target/release/webpage_hit_counter` and the dotenv file must be in the same directory where the bash script is run.
 Note that the size of the binary can vary enormously.
 In build debug mode it is 135MB, in build release mode is 10MB.
 On that I use the `strip` command and it is now 5MB in size.
-I upload files to my google CM using rsync and SSH.
+I upload files to my google VM using rsync and SSH.
 I coded this in the automation task `cargo auto publish_to_web` of the project `webpage_hit_counter`.

 We can now connect the terminal to my google VM bash over SSH: